raphaelmansuy/tutorials/24-mcp.md

 }
 ```

-This structured approach reduces debugging time by up to 70% because developers know exactly what format to expect.
+This structured approach can significantly reduce debugging time because developers know exactly what format to expect.

 **2. Elicitation: Interactive AI That Asks Smart Questions**